techidaily/site-facebook/source/_posts/best-practices-in-designing-facebook-background-artwork.md

 ![Facebook Page With Drag to Reposition Cover Photo](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/10/Facebook-Page-With-Drag-to-Reposition-Cover-Photo.jpg)

- Before you choose to**Save Changes** , note that your cover photo will automatically be visible to the public, regardless of previous[Facebook photo privacy settings](https://www.makeuseof.com/tag/facebook-photo-privacy-settings-need-know/) !
+ Before you choose to**Save Changes** , note that your cover photo will automatically be visible to the public, regardless of previous [Facebook photo privacy settings](https://www.makeuseof.com/tag/facebook-photo-privacy-settings-need-know/) !
 If you would like to try another photo, click**Cancel** in the top right.

  Facebook will also update your Timeline to let your friends and followers know that you changed your cover photo.
 While you can no longer stop this from happening, you can hide it right away.
 Reload your Timeline until you see the post, then click on the three-dot button in its top right and select**Hide from profile** from the menu.